All Episodes

 Then three designated cardinals tally the ballots.

-If no candidate secures two-thirds majority, uh up to four votes are held daily, two in the morning, two in the afternoon.
+The voting process, if no candidate secures two-thirds majority, up to four votes are held daily, two in the morning, two in the afternoon.

 After a third day without a decision, a one-day pause for prayer may occur.